 In general, social benefits are associated with lower economic costs for fishermen, and Alternative 1 (No Action) would be expected to result in the most social benefits.
-Although cost recovery is required by the Magnuson-Stevens Act, Sub-alternatives a and b under Alternatives 2-4 provide flexibility in how fees are collected by defining how fees are calculated (Alternative 2), who collects and submits fees (Alternative 3) and timing of fees (Alternative 4).
+Although cost recovery is required in limited access privilege programs by the MSA, Sub-alternatives a and b under Alternatives 2-4 provide flexibility in how fees are collected by defining how fees are calculated (Alternative 2), who collects and submits fees (Alternative 3) and timing of fees (Alternative 4).
 Preferred Sub-alternative 2b would be expected to have more social benefits than Sub-alternative 2a due to a standard and consistent fee schedule for fishermen.
-Preferred Sub-alternative 3b would place the burden of collection and submission on the dealers and Sub-alternative 3a would place burden on the fishermen.
-Lastly, Preferred Sub-alternative 4a would reduce the burden on fishermen and dealers in fee submission than Sub-alternative 4b and Sub-alternative 4c.
+Preferred Sub-alternative 3b will place the burden of collection and submission on the dealers and Sub-alternative 3a would place burden on the fishermen.
+Lastly, Sub-alternative 4c will likely result in less of a burden on fishermen and dealers in timing of fee submission than Preferred Sub-alternative 4b.